spencerhughes/arch-rtorrentvpn/README.md

 AirVPN users will need to generate a unique OpenVPN configuration file by using the following link https://airvpn.org/generator/

+1. Please select Linux and then choose the country you want to connect to
+2. Save the ovpn file to somewhere safe
+3. Start the rtorrentvpn docker to create the folder structure
+4. Stop rtorrentvpn docker and copy the saved ovpn file to the /config/openvpn/ folder on the host
+5. Start rtorrentvpn docker
+6. Check supervisor.log to make sure you are connected to the tunnel

 AirVPN users will also need to create a port forward by using the following link https://airvpn.org/ports/ and clicking Add.
 This port will need to be specified in the rTorrent configuration file located at /config/rtorrent/config/rtorrent.rc with the option `port_range = <start incoming port>-<end incoming port>` and `port_random = no`.

 rTorrent example config